quangis/transforge/docs/tutorial.md

     alt="A visualization of the transformation graph.">
 </p>

-This graph should represent what happens inside the workflow *conceptually*.[^4] Chronologically, the distance is an ordinal value that has to be considered *before* finding the minimum.
+The distance is an ordinal value that was considered before finding the minimum.
+In other words, this graph tells us what happens inside the workflow *conceptually*.[^4]

 Of course, the example is trivial: there is only one tool, and the operators do not generalize well.
 In what follows, we will go into more advanced features.

-[^3]: Run `python -m transformation_algebra -h` for information on how
+[^3]: Consult `python -m transformation_algebra -h` for more information
-    the command-line interface works.
+    on how the command-line interface works.
 You can also interface with Python directly; checking out the source code for the command-line interface should give you a headstart.

 [^4]: You might notice that there is a dashed node before the distance.